guruprashanth2004/Book-Recommendation-System/README.md

 # Book-Recommendation-System
-A simple machine learning model that can recommend books
+A simple machine-learning model that can recommend books Used clustering model to create this system